hyperledger/indy-node/docs/transactions.md

 #### NYM
 Creates a new NYM record for a specific user, trust anchor, steward or trustee.
-Note that only trustees and stewards can create new trust anchors and trustee can be created only by other trusties.
+Note that only trustees and stewards can create new trust anchors and trustee can be created only by other trusties (see [roles]).

+The transaction can be used for creation of new DIDs, setting and rotation of verification key, setting and changing of roles.

 - `dest` (base58-encoded string):

-    target DID as base58-encoded string for 16 or 32 bit DID value.
+    Target DID as base58-encoded string for 16 or 32 bit DID value.
     It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.

-    Example: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID
+    *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID.

-- `role` (number as string; optional):
+- `role` (enum number as string; optional):

-    role of a user NYM record being created for.
+    Role of a user NYM record being created for.
 One of the following numbers

         - None (common USER)
         - "0" (TRUSTEE)
         - "2" (STEWARD)
         - "101" (TRUST_ANCHOR)

-  A TRUSTEE can change any Nym's role to None, this stopping it from making any writes
+  A TRUSTEE can change any Nym's role to None, this stopping it from making any writes (see [roles]).

 - `verkey` (base58-encoded string; optional):

-    target verification key as base58-encoded string
+    Target verification key as base58-encoded string.
+If not set, then either the target identifier (`dest`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesn't owns the identifier yet).

 - `alias` (string; optional):

-    NYM's alias
+    NYM's alias.

 **Example**:
 ```